nvcvamsi/Centos7-ansibleLab/README.md

 **Pre-requisite:**

-Below link download the  virtualBox binaries and install w.r.t hosting machine. https://www.virtualbox.org/wiki/Downloads
+Below link download the  virtualBox binaries and install w.r.t hosting machine.

+https://www.virtualbox.org/wiki/Downloads

-Donwload the Vagrant binary from below link and install w.r.t host machine compatible OS platform. https://www.vagrantup.com/downloads
+Donwload the Vagrant binary from below link and install w.r.t host machine compatible OS platform.

+https://www.vagrantup.com/downloads

 **Privisioning Nodes**

-1) Clone the Git reporistory into  local machine git clone  https://github.com/nvcvamsi/ansibleLabSetup.git
+1) Clone the Git reporistory into  local machine.

+  git clone  https://github.com/nvcvamsi/ansibleLabSetup.git

 2) Launch Oracl VM Virtual Box Manager application.

-3) Now switch to local repo and initialise provisioning boxes. cd <git copied local path>\ansibleLabSetup > vagrant up it will take  10-15 minutes to provision all the boxes and initialization to complete.
+3) Now switch to local repo and initialise provisioning boxes.

+cd <git copied local path>\ansibleLabSetup > vagrant up

+it will take  10-15 minutes to provision all the boxes and initialization to complete.

 Finally we will be able to see all three nodes in running status in oracle Virtualbox VM Manager.